AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/realpath-cache-size.md

 ---
 title: Realpath cache size
-description: Learn how to properly set realpath cache size for Adobe Commerce.
+description: Learn how to optimize Adobe Commerce performance by updating the PHP readlpath cache configuration to use recommended settings.
 role: Developer
 feature: Best Practices
 feature-set: Commerce